PoliteGirl/question/README.md

 ### Q : Difference between null and undefined
 A : both of them is an empty value but difference is that when you define a variable and not assign any value it automatically so you don't have to assign value undefine js do it for you.
 In case of null you have to assugn value null to variable.
 Typeof undefined will be undefined while typeof null will be object.

+### Q : What is scope in javascript
+A : Scope is the accessibility of variables, functions, and objects in some particular part of your code during runtime.
+In other words, scope determines the visibility of variables and other resources in areas of your code.

+### Q : What is a strict mode in javascript
+A : Strict Mode is a new feature in ECMAScript 5 that allows you to place a program, or a function, in a “strict” operating context.
+This way it prevents certain actions from being taken and throws more exceptions.
+The literal expression "use strict"; instructs the browser to use the javascript code in the Strict mode.

 ### Q : What are the possible ways to create objects in JavaScript
 A :